HyeminP/DNSC-6301-Group-Project/README.md

 ### Model Details
 * **Columns used as inputs in the final model**:
-  * 'LIMIT_BAL'

 * **columns used as targets in the final model**:
-  * 'DELINQ_NEXT'

 * **Type of model**:
-  * Decision Tree Model

 * **Software used to implement the model**:
-  * Python as seen on our colab, primarily library(sklearn)
 * **Version of the modeling software**:
 * **Hyperparameters or other settings of your model**:

 ### Quantitative Analysis
 * **Metrics used to evaluate your final model**:
   * Area Under Curve (AUC)
-·   Area under the ROC curve, which is a graph showing the performance of a classification model with the true positive rate and false positive rate
+    * Area under the ROC curve, which is a graph showing the performance of a classification model with the true positive rate and false positive rate
-·   Assesses performance of binary classification models (indicates accuracy of the model) ·   Should be between 0.5 - 0.95, with higher values being better ·   The probability that the model ranks a random positive example more highly than a random negative example ·   Measured for the training data, validation data, and test data respectively
+Assesses performance of binary classification models (indicates accuracy of the model) Should be between 0.5 - 0.95, with higher values being better The probability that the model ranks a random positive example more highly than a random negative example Measured for the training data, validation data, and test data respectively

   * Adverse Impact Ratio (AIR)
-·   The ratio of the acceptance rate of the protected group to the acceptance rate of the controlled group of the dataset ·   Assesses the reliability of the model in terms of its ability to e biases in the process of deriving results ·   Should be greater than 0.8 to consider the bias of the model insignificant enough to make the model reliable
+The ratio of the acceptance rate of the protected group to the acceptance rate of the controlled group of the dataset Assesses the reliability of the model in terms of its ability to e biases in the process of deriving results Should be greater than 0.8 to consider the bias of the model insignificant enough to make the model reliable

   * Data Partition
 Assigned the following ratio for each process, giving a sufficient proportion to validation and testing to build a rigorous modeling process
-·   Training Data 50%
+Training Data 50%
-·   Validation Data 25%
+Validation Data 25%
-·   Test Data 25%
+Test Data 25%

 * **State the final values of the metrics for all data: training, validation, and test data**:
 As per the Jupyter notebook, the results for test used for our evaluation are as follows:
-·   Training AUC: 0.78
+Training AUC: 0.78
-·   Validation AUC: 0.75
+Validation AUC: 0.75
-·   Test AUC: 0.74
+Test AUC: 0.74
-·   Asian-to-White AIR: 1.01
+Asian-to-White AIR: 1.01
-·   Black-to-White AIR: 0.85
+Black-to-White AIR: 0.85
-·   Hispanic-to-White AIR: 0.83
+Hispanic-to-White AIR: 0.83
-·   Female-to-Male AIR: 1.03
+Female-to-Male AIR: 1.03

 * **Provide any plots related to your data or final model**:

 ![image](https://user-images.githubusercontent.com/89415811/131252295-0152d6f9-0c1a-4a1b-bd40-92749bab7626.png)

-·   As shown in the iteration plot, the Validation AUC is the highest when the depth of the tree is at 6 ·   The AIR for the controlled group (‘White’, ‘Male’) and protected group (‘Hispanic’, ‘Black’, ‘Asian’, ‘Female’) are all in an acceptable range (0.5-0.95) at the tree depth 6
+As shown in the iteration plot, the Validation AUC is the highest when the depth of the tree is at 6 The AIR for the controlled group (‘White’, ‘Male’) and protected group (‘Hispanic’, ‘Black’, ‘Asian’, ‘Female’) are all in an acceptable range (0.5-0.95) at the tree depth 6

 ### Ethical Considerations